stadust/demonlist-guidelines/250_Raw_Footage/100_requirements.md

 # Requirements for Raw Footage{id=requiredraw}

 Players should be fully aware that providing unedited raw footage with each record is ***absolutely required***.
-Records that do not include a link to an accessible link to a raw footage file **will be rejected!** Even so, players should also note that having a valid raw footage file **is not a guarantee that the record will be accepted!** It is a very important part of the process, but other guidelines, including having audible clicks and showing the in-game end screen, are equally important for a record to be accepted!
+Records that do not include an accessible link to a raw footage file **will be rejected!** Even so, players should also note that having a valid raw footage file **is not a guarantee that the record will be accepted!** It is a very important part of the process, but other guidelines, including having audible clicks and showing the in-game end screen, are equally important for a record to be accepted!

 The guidelines below describe important information for uploading a video file and sharing it through the submission form.
 Any questions regarding these guidelines should be directed towards a team member!